NorahChen1/NorahChen1.github.io/README.md

 # Final Project

-YOu can find the full analysis on the [project website](https://norahchen1.github.io/).
+You can find the full analysis on the [project website](https://norahchen1.github.io/).

 ## Introduction
 -------